fdsimms/linguana/README.md

 ### Phase 1: User Authentication, Note Model and JSON API (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
+In Phase 1, I will begin by implementing user signup and authentication using BCrypt.
 There will be a basic landing page after signup that will contain the container for the application's root React component.
 Before building out the front end, I will begin by setting up a full JSON API for Notes.